 - Activities – direct or in supply chains – in any country identified as having an Oppressive Regime, with state-sponsored child or slave labour, where mitigation is effectively impossible

 On a case-by-case basis, we will apply these criteria to stock screenings and reviews.
-There are complexities underlying some of these criteria; for instance, we define a state-owned enterprise of an Oppressive Regime as one which is either (i) 10-50% owned by an Oppressive Regime government investment vehicle with Board seat(s) or; (ii) 50%+ owned by an Oppressive Regimes government investment vehicle.
+There are complexities underlying some of these criteria; for instance, we define a state-owned enterprise of an Oppressive Regime as one which is either (i) 20-50% owned by an Oppressive Regime government investment vehicle with Board seat(s) or; (ii) 50%+ owned by an Oppressive Regimes government investment vehicle.
+In instances where more than one oppressive regime holds a stake in a company/issuer, we will take the sum of the stakes in aggregate.

 ADDITIONAL USE OF THE OPPRESSIVE REGIMES LIST